Voluntarily Causing Hurt Penalties in Singapore (Non-Arrestable)

 Penalties for aggravated forms of VCH, and VCGH

 For aggravated forms of VCH, including both VCH by dangerous weapons and VCH to a public servant, an offender could face an imprisonment term of up to 7 years, a fine, caning or any combination of these punishments.

 Is Voluntarily Causing Hurt/Voluntarily Causing Grievous Hurt an Arrestable Offence?

 VCH, on its own, is a non-arrestable offence.
 This means that the police must obtain an arrest warrant from the court before they can arrest the alleged offender.
 So for example, if you intentionally punched another person, causing them to suffer a small bruise, the police do not have the authority to arrest you unless they have a warrant for your arrest.

-As a result, the police can only take action to arrest the offender in a VCH case if the court issues them a warrant of arrest to do so by the court.
-Hence if you are a victim of VCH and you wish to pursue the matter, you will have to file a Magistrate’s Complaint.
+As a result, the police can only take action to arrest the offender in a VCH case if the court issues them a warrant of arrest to do so.
+Hence if you are a victim of VCH and you wish to pursue the matter, you will have to file a Magistrate’s Complaint to the court.

 A Magistrate’s Complaint is a complaint filed to the State Courts by someone seeking redress for an offence that has been committed against them.
 The Magistrate will review your complaint and can choose to do any of the following: